 “A dark and compelling mystery, Batman: The Long Halloween, Part One ends on a near-perfect cliffhanger.
 There’s also a post-credits teaser for Part Two which managed to raise my level of anticipation even more.
 If it’s as good as Part One I may end up becoming a regular viewer of these films.”
 Voices from the Balcony

 MOVIES and MANIA verdict:

-Batman: The Long Halloween Part One is a strong adaptation of one of the best Batman stories.
+Batman: The Long Halloween Part One is a strong adaptation of one of the best Batman stories even the visual style is different.
 The voice parts, striking animation (with nice attention to background details, including several snow-covered scenes, and a cracking fight scene in Chinatown) and an engaging mystery, with plenty of red herrings, all work together to create an instant classic.
 And R-rated Part Two promises to be even better!